 Spend an evening being entertained at the vibrant new arts hub - Mareel.
 There's a packed itinerary of events and activities (Cerys Matthews is performing October 7th and Happy Mondays visit our shores in December).
 Don't forget to pop next door to award-winning heritage hub - Shetland Museum - the Gayer-Anderson Cat is on loan from the British Museum until 9th December and Lines of Connection is the latest exhibition in Da Gadderie.
 Festival fever is, as always, in full swing.Shetland Wool Week is offering a yarntastic diary of events from 8th-14th October.
 Why not combine woolly workshops with a wee jig and attend theShetland Accordion and Fiddle Festival too (11th-15th October)?
 Don't miss the "traditional rave"!
 The Peerie Willie Johnson Guitar Festival takes place from 26-28th October and dare I say it?
 Christmas is looming!
 Shetland's annual Christmas Craft Fair offers a wealth of stylish seasonal ideas from 9th-11th November.

 A walk on the wild side…

-Take a magical walk on the wild side and enjoy the freedom to roam - this month's choice - the beautiful Weisdale and Tactigill Circular (more rambling good walks can be found here).
+Take a magical walk on the wild side and enjoy the freedom to roam - this month's choice - the beautiful Weisdale and Tactigill Circular.
 Drop into Bonhoga Gallery and viewSwap Box (22nd September-4th November) - an exhibition of work by six of Shetland's most innovative contemporary textile designers.
 I heart the Fly Away clasp handbags created by Aamos Designs and inspired by the concept of Shetland's weather and local folklore -did you know a sanfle (snow bunting) seen in October predicts a wild winter?
 This exhibition is not to be missed!